top of page

 How White Labelling Operates

 A contract between the manufacturer/provider and the seller is necessary for white labeling.
-The supplier creates a product of excellent quality that may be rebranded and then sold to the end user in the marketplace.
+The supplier creates an excellent-quality product that may be rebranded and then sold to the end user in the marketplace.

-The manufacturer's product is the sole focus of the reseller company's marketing and sales efforts.
-The product may be altered by the seller's policies and sold as if it had been created by the seller.
-White-fundamental label's tenet is, in essence, anonymity; the client who purchases it is unaware of the identity of the original creator of the good or service.
+The reseller company's marketing and sales efforts solely focus on the manufacturer's product.
+The seller's policies may alter the product, which is sold as if it had been created by the seller.
+The white-fundamental label's tenet is, in essence, anonymity; the client who purchases it is unaware of the identity of the original creator of the good or service.

 Usually, but not always, the following clauses are included in the white-label agreement.